 Cuire des couches diélectriques bas-k

-Koyo Thermo Systems furnaces are available for many processes.
-Koyo Thermo Systems has an application laboratory in Tenri, Nara, Japan and an application center in Uppsala, Europe in cooperation with the University of Uppsala.
+JTEKT Thermo Systems (previously Koyo Thermo Systems) furnaces are available for many processes.
+JTEKT Thermo Systems has an application laboratory in Tenri, Nara, Japan and an application center in Uppsala, Europe in cooperation with the University of Uppsala.
 The technology of new furnaces and new processes are developed in close contact with the customers.
-Koyo Thermo Systems can also assist the customer to fulfill special process demands.
-On this page, we discuss the cure process of low-k dielectrica, for which furnaces from Koyo Thermo Systems are suited very well.
+JTEKT Thermo Systems can also assist the customer to fulfill special process demands.
+On this page, we discuss the cure process of low-k dielectrica, for which furnaces from JTEKT Thermo Systems are suited very well.

 For the production of 0,18 µm devices, dielectrics with an equivalent silicon oxide thickness of 4nm are required.
 For 0,13µm structures, the required equivalent oxide thickness goes down to only 2nm.
 For further down scaling the use of silicon dioxide becomes more and more critical and alternative materials will have to be used.
 In the near future, low-k dielectrics will emerge as a replacement for silicon dioxide.

 Low-k materials can be used in advanced semiconductor factories for multi-level interconnects, for interlayer dielectrics (ILDs), passivation layers, shallow trench isolation and masking for deep trench isolation.
 Low-k dielectrics can be used in combination with traditional aluminum contact layers or can be implemented in copper dual-damascene process architectures.